 - A letter of employment with the company’s letterhead or proof of ownership of a business if you are in self-employment

 - Three months signed and stamped bank statement to the current date (Say you are applying on the 7th of June, your bank statement should be up to the 6th of June.
 Note they do not accept online statements).
-The bank statements can be substituted payslips for the last three months.
+The bank statements must be CERTIFIED by your bank.

 - A letter of introduction (Basically, a letter saying who you are and purpose of visit)